 Here’s the basic policy:

 Policy 557 then distinguishes Public Health Research from Nonresearch.
-Here’s a bit of the description of Research:
+Here’s a bit of the description of Research (my emphasis):

 The purpose of the activity is to develop or contribute to generalizable knowledge to improve public health practice;